danaivach/hyperlab/README.md

 * set up a [WoT search engine](https://github.com/Interactions-HSG/wot-search) on port 9090 (default) by executing `java -jar wot-search/build/libs/crawler-0.0-SNAPSHOT-fat.jar -conf wot-search/src/main/conf/confi.json`
 * Create the workspace and the artifacts using our [Postman collection](https://www.getpostman.com/collections/f6a89ddd4f3b5900a54f) or the scripts located in the scripts folder.
 * run the JaCaMo MAS environment in this repo by executing `gradle` in your console from the root directory of the repo
+* run the ui-backend which serves the demo UI on http://localhost:5000 by executing `npm start` in the hyperlab_demo_gui folder